What’s happening in 2014?

 |Can you help?
 We are now recruiting volunteers.
 Find out more.|

-The RAF Defford Museum will open in September 2014 and fulfil a long cherished dream of DAHG members.
+The RAF Defford Museum will open on Sunday September 28th 2014 and fulfil a long cherished dream of DAHG members.

 Plans were put in place to start building work in early Spring 2014 on the restoration of the Decontamination Annexe of RAF Defford in Croome Park to accommodate the ‘RAF Defford Museum’.